stephenrho/cognitive-aging-modeling/README.md

 # A Tutorial on Cognitive Modeling for Cognitive Aging Research

-Here are materials accompanying the tutorial 'A Tutorial on Cognitive Modeling for Cognitive Aging Research' [link to paper]
+Here are materials accompanying the tutorial 'A Tutorial on Cognitive Modeling for Cognitive Aging Research' https://psyarxiv.com/qsnea/

 - `models/` - contains the `stan` implementations of the signal detection theory models discussed in the tutorial
 - `data/` - contains the data set used in the example analysis